ziur/sdfc-idea/_docs/utils.md

 BUILD SUCCESSFUL
 ```

-### Task execute with inline code and output parameter
+### Execute task with inline code and output parameter

 This task executes a code block of Apex using input parameter to set inline code and output parameter to set a file path and get results in this file.